danielscholl/helm-charts-azure/osdu-azure/README.md

    podIdentityAuthEnabled: false
    oidAuthEnabled: false # set this to true if you want to use oid instead of unique_name and upn
    corsEnabled: false # set this to true if you want to enable CORS.
+   suthEnabled: false # set this to true if you want to use SAuth identity envoy
  ################################################################################
  # Specify the Ingress Settings
  #